Germany's SAP braced for continued currency crunch

 The currency warning followed what one Frankfurt-based trader described as "a weak report" on the company's first quarter.

-Its 2 percent rise in operating profit, excluding special items, to 919 million euros, missed even the most pessimistic forecast of 924 million euros in a Reuters poll of analysts.
+Its 2 percent rise in operating profit, excluding special items, to 919 million euros, missed even the most pessimistic forecast of 924 million euros (759.76 million pounds) in a Reuters poll of analysts.
 The average forecast was 961 million euros.

-Shares in SAP fell 3.2 percent by 0656 ET and are down almost 9 percent this year, against a 5 percent decline for the European technology index.
+Shares in SAP fell 3.2 percent by 1156 BST and are down almost 9 percent this year, against a 5 percent decline for the European technology index.

 SILVER LINING